 - Sup Luk Dun, 十六动 (Sixteen movements, basic training)

-- Sam Tung, 三通 (Searching for the bridge)
+- Sam Tung, 三通 (Passing the bridge three times)

 - Ying Jow, 鹰爪 (Eagle claw)